aaron13100/404solution/readme.txt

 3. Create New Redirect

 == Changelog ==

+= Version 2.31.7 (December 16, 2022) =
+* Improvement: Allow manually created redirects to redirect to the default 404 page or to the home page (for Janio).

 = Version 2.31.6 (December 16, 2022) =
 * Improvement: Allow manually created redirects to redirect to the default 404 page or to the home page (for Janio).